-Wakefield Council has agreed a Constitution which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
+The City of Wakefield Metropolitan District Council has agreed a Constitution which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose.

 The Constitution is divided into 16 ‘Articles’, which set out the basic rules governing the Council’s business.
-More detailed procedures and codes of practice are provided in separate rules and protocols within the Constitution or the separate Codes of Protocols, Practice and Procedures document.
+More detailed procedures and codes of practice are provided in separate rules and protocols at the end of the document.

 What’s in the Constitution?